 Students must be present for Morning Meeting at 8:40 AM.
-If a student will be absent due to illness or a family emergency, we ask that a parent notify the Main Office before 8:30 AM.
+If a student will be absent due to illness or a family emergency, we ask that a parent notify the Main Office (413-339-4912, jmitchell@charlemont.org) before 8:30 AM.
 Students are not permitted to engage in athletics or other extracurricular activities (such as dances) on days when they are absent from school.
-If students arrive to campus by lunch time, they will be considered tardy instead of absent, and may then participate in after school activities.
-If a student arrives at school after Morning Meeting or must depart before the end of the school day, we ask that parents/guardians notify the Main Office, and that students use the Sign In/Sign Out book there as well.
+If students arrive on campus by lunch time, they will be considered tardy instead of absent, and may then participate in after school activities.
+If a student arrives at school after Morning Meeting or must depart before the end of the school day, parents/guardians must notify the Main Office, and students must use the Sign In/Sign Out book there as well.